 Pricing starts at $3,500 depending upon the degree of gynecomastia.
 A comprehensive quote is provided when you meet with Dr. Bogue outlining surgical fees, anesthesia fees, hospital fees, and garments.
 Financing is available to those who qualify.

 Contact Our Board-Certified Plastic Surgeon Today

-To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at 561-886-1002 to schedule a complimentary consultation.
+To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at 561-886-1002 to schedule a consultation.
 Dr. Bogue is proud to serve Boca Raton and the surrounding areas, including Fort Lauderdale and West Palm Beach.